civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 72

-  **(1)** The Minister may, by order, exempt any regulated entity or class of regulated entities from the application of all or any part of sections `69` to `71`, on any terms that the Minister considers necessary.
+  **(1)** The Minister may, by order, exempt any regulated entity or class of regulated entities from the application of all or any part of sections `69` to `71`, on any terms that the Minister considers necessary. **The order ceases to have effect on the earlier of the end of the per­iod of three years that begins on the day on which the order is made and the end of any shorter period specified in the order.**

   **(2)** The Minister must provide the Accessibility Commissioner with a copy of every order made under subsection (1).

-  **(3)** The `Statutory Instruments Act` does not apply to an order made under subsection (1) in respect of a regulated entity, but the order must be published in the `Canada Gazette`.
+  **(3)** The `Statutory Instruments Act` does not apply to an order made under subsection (1) in respect of a regulated entity, but the order must be published in the `Canada Gazette` **and the reasons for the making of the order must be made available to the public**.

 ## Administration and Enforcement